The Bankrate promise

 What is a home insurance inspection?

 In a home insurance inspection, a certified inspector will come out to your home to assess its risk potential for liability and future claims.
 The inspection will also provide specifics about the home to create a valuation, which is useful to ensure the dwelling coverage is adequate in the event of a major loss.
-After the inspector shares the results with the your insurer, it will determine if coverage adjustments are needed and whether to continue writing your property insurance coverage.
+After the inspector shares the results with your insurer, it will determine if coverage adjustments are needed and whether to continue writing your property insurance coverage.

 |Home insurance inspection||Standard home inspection|